KStateMachine/kstatemachine/README.md

 ## 🧪 Samples

-Full app samples and 20+ focused code samples are listed on the **[Samples page](https://kstatemachine.github.io/kstatemachine/pages/samples.html)** in the documentation.
+Full app samples and 20+ runnable focused code samples are listed on the **[Samples page](https://kstatemachine.github.io/kstatemachine/pages/samples.html)** in the documentation.

 <p align="center">